TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 3 Nov 2022 at 14h30.
 Then set the alarm time by sending the string <ayymmddwhhmm> -> <a22110601439> is Sunday 6 Nov 2022 at 14h30.
 To send a repeat macro every 1 minute send <a-1-1-1--1-1> (the double -- is for the day of week not significant), and associate with it 5 [R-C].
 The clock time and alarm time are sent to a serial terminal and displayed in the status bar by pressing [Cgf] twice.
-Send these either manually using a serial terminal or use a Proccessing script, or a scheduled task powershell script.
-Note that the Pico has a HW RTC but not with a dedicated battery backup.
+Can use a *code *tx*yymmddwhhmm to send all the clock values else send these either manually using a serial terminal or use a Proccessing script, or a scheduled task powershell script.
+Note that the Pico has a HW RTC but does not have a dedicated battery backup for its HW RTC.

 The Repeat-only mode (i.e send macro fixed number of times with a delay or no delay, is not implemented as yet.